oneLphil/Unslack/deliverables/iteration-03.plan.md

 #### Artifacts

-Like the previous iteration we used the scrum board on Trello, it ensured everyone had something to do and ensure we weren't worling on the same task. (./images/scrumboard.PNG)
+Like the previous iteration we used the scrum board on Trello, it ensured everyone had something to do and ensure we weren't working on the same task. (./images/scrumboard.PNG)

 #### Git / GitHub workflow